 Stay Healthy

-Italian hospitals are public and offer free standard treatments for EU residents, and emergency assistance only for non-EU residents.
-A reciprocal agreement exists between Australia and Italy that provides Australian citizens with health care via the Italian Public Health Service.
-You need to provide your passport and possibly your Australian Medicare card.
+New Zealand does not have a reciprocal healthcare agreement with Italy or any of our other countries of accreditation.
+Private health insurance is therefore required for emergency (average costs for a 7 day hospitalisation are approx Euro 3500), and non-emergency treatment from a GP or dentist.
+You will normally have to pay for services rendered, as well as any medicines you need.
+Doctors' fees are generally higher than in New Zealand.
 Pharmacies and chemists carry most prescriptions, however it can be expensive, so it's best to have your prescriptions filled before you go.
 Carry these medicines along with a letter from your GP explaining your medical conditions.

 Tap water is generally safe to drink, but avoid water where there is a sign stating "Acqua Non Potabile" it means that the water is unsafe to drink.

 Stay Safe

 Most visits to Italy are free of trouble, however, in major tourist areas and some big cities such as Rome and Naples, pickpockets and petty thieves operate.
 It is always advisable to remain alert and practice the same safety precautions you employ at home.

 Keep your valuables out of view in your parked car to avoid potential theft.
 Don't show off expensive jewellery and cash in public.
 Keep your money and credit cards in a safe place.
 Respect the local customs and laws.

 - 113 Police

 - 115 Fire Department

 - 118 Medical Emergencies

 - 112 European Emergency Number

 Where To Get Help

-Australian Embassy

-Via Antonio Bosio

-5, Rome

-Ph: 06 852 721

-www.italy.embassy.gov.au
+New Zealand Embassy Via Clitunno 44 Rome 00198 Tel: (+39) 06 853 7501 Fax: (+39) 06 440 2984 Email: rome@nzembassy.it

+auto a europe.

 Currency The Euro is the local currency of Italy.

-EURO (€) = 100 cents.

-Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
-Coins are in denominations of \leq 2 and \leq 1, and 50, 20, 10, 5, 2 and 1 cents.
+EURO ( $\in$ ) = 100 cents.
+Notes are in denominations of $\in$ 500, 200, 100, 50, 20, 10 and 5.
+Coins are in denominations of $\in$ 2 and $\in$ 1, and 50, 20, 10, 5, 2 and 1 cents.
 Currency Exchange The best places to change cash in Italy are banks or post offices, where they offer the best rates of exchange.
 You can also exchange cash at the airport or a Bureau de Change, however the exchange rates may be higher.
 Banking Hours Banks are open in Italy Monday to Friday 8.35am to 4.00pm and closes for an hour over lunch.
 In major cities and tourist areas, some banks are open over the lunch period.
 Banks do not open on Saturday or Sunday.
 ATMs ATMs are called Bancomat and are available in cities and small towns across Italy.
 Look for the ATMs that show the Cirrus or Bankmate symbol as these will accept foreign debit cards.
 Credit Cards Major credit cards are widely accepted across Italy - particularly Amex, Visa and Mastercard - and can be used for most purchases.
 Tipping Tipping at restaurants and bars is not expected, however if you believe the service was exception, a 10% tip will always be appreciated.
 Porters at major hotels will expect a tip, which is usually no more than €5.
 Taxi drivers generally do not receive tips.